The Fair Labor Standards Act (FLSA) prescribes standards for wages and overtime pay, which affect most private and public employment.

 It requires employers to pay covered employees who are not otherwise exempt at least the federal minimum wage and overtime pay of one-and-one-half-times the regular rate of pay.

-For non-agricultural operations, it restricts the hours that children under age 16 can work and forbids the employment of children under age 18 in specific jobs deemed too dangerous.
+Non-agricultural operations restrict the hour’s children under age 16 can work and forbids the employment of children under age 18 in specific jobs deemed too dangerous.

-For agricultural operations, it prohibits the employment of children under age 16 during school hours and in specific jobs deemed too dangerous.
+It prohibits the employment of children under age 16 during school hours and in specific jobs deemed too dangerous for agricultural operations.

-The Wage and Hour Division also enforces the labour standards provisions of the Immigration and Nationality Act (INA) that apply to aliens authorized to work in the U.S. under specific visa programs.
+The Wage and Hour Division also enforces the Immigration and Nationality Act (INA) that applies to aliens authorized to work in the U.S. under specific visa programs.